Gibbeting: United States

 During the colonial era, Bird Island and Nix's Mate island in Boston Harbor were used for gibbeting pirates and sailors executed for crimes in Massachusetts.
 Their bodies were left hanging as a warning to sailors coming into the harbor and approaching Boston.
 In 1755, a slave named Mark was hanged in Cambridge, Massachusetts, and then gibbeted in chains in Charlestown, Massachusetts; twenty years later, Paul Revere passed the remains of Mark on his famous ride.

 Six men were executed by gibbeting under civil authority in the Southern Colonies.
 In Virginia, three men accused of piracy were executed by gibbeting in 1700.
 In South Carolina, three men were executed by gibbeting: one accused of poisoning in 1744, and two accused of murder in 1754 and 1759.

+On display at the Atwater Kent Museum in Philadelphia, Pennsylvania is the gibbet iron of convicted pirate Thomas Wilkinson.
+The cage, created in 1781, was intended to display Wilkinson's body, so that sailors on passing ships might be warned of the consequences of piracy; Wilkinson's planned execution never took place, so the gibbet was never used.

 There have been no recorded executions using this method under the authority of the United States.
 However, a gang of Cuban pirates were gibbeted in New York c.
 1815.

 Last recorded gibbetings

 Afghanistan

-The January 1921 issue of The National Geographic Magazine contains two photographs of gibbet cages, referenced as "man-cages," in use in Afghanistan.
+The January 1921 issue of The National Geographic Magazine contains two photographs of gibbet cages, referenced as "man-cages", in use in Afghanistan.
 Commentary included with the photograph indicates that the gibbet was a practice still in active use.
 Persons sentenced to death were placed alive in the cage and remained there until some undefined time weeks or months after their deaths.